nojhan/lp-jolly/README.md

 The DotMatrix theme use a couple of design principles:

 * It is accessible to colorblind people, hence it uses:
-    * only four colors: dark grey, white, blue and yellow.
+    * only four colors: dark grey, white, blue and yellow (different color pairs are available as presets for people having blue-yellow colorblindess).
     * At least a text item for each segment,
     * or a blank space between segments.
 * The blue colors means that the user is probably expected to perform some task.